-- The School's Independent Listener: Mrs Diana Spellman, 07768 720093 or by email at independentlistener@haileybury.com.
-Current pupils have access to the services of our Independent Listener, whom you may contact directly about personal problems or concerns at school.
-Mrs Spellman visits Haileybury in her capacity as an Independent Listener a number of times a year.
+- Your parents. - The School's Independent Person: Mrs Nicola Brace, 01992 706360.
+Current pupils have access to the services of our Independent Person, whom you may contact directly about personal problems or concerns at school.
+Mrs Brace visits Haileybury in her capacity as an Independent Person a number of times a year.
 She can also be contacted using the details above if you wish to request a meeting. - The School Counsellors: 01992 706241 or by email at schoolcounsellor@haileybury.com.
 The School employs the services of three Child and Adolescent Counsellors.
-They are available at the Health Centre during the week to discuss, in confidence, matters of concern to pupils of all ages. - The Chaplain: 01992 706292 or by email at c.stoltz@haileybury.com. - ChildLine: 0800 11 11. - Office of the Children's Commissioner: 0800 528 0731. - 4.3 The School has a designated Deputy Head (Pastoral), Dr Laura Pugsley, who is also the School's Designated Safeguarding Lead.
-She would be very happy to discuss any concerns with you.
-The School also has a Safeguarding and Child Protection Policy that you can read it is available on the Policies page of the School's website and on the Policies page of the School Portal.
+They are available at the Health and Wellbeing Centre during the week to discuss, in confidence, matters of concern to pupils of all ages. - The Lay Chaplain: 01992 706302 or by email at p.blair@haileybury.com. - ChildLine: 0800 11 11. - Office of the Children's Commissioner: 0800 528 0731.

-5. What happens if I want to make an informal complaint about something?
+2.4 What happens if I want to make an informal complaint about something?

-- 5.1 Sometimes you may feel that you would like to make a complaint about something that is worrying you.
+Sometimes you may feel that you would like to make a complaint about something that is worrying you.
 This might be about how you are being treated.
 The first thing you should do is speak to any member of staff who you trust, such as your Tutor or your HM.
-You can take someone with you if you wish another pupil, an older pupil or another member of staff. - 5.2 It is important for you to remember that whenever you are discussing a concern in this way, you can have your Tutor or a friend with you when you are talking with your HM, the Deputy Master or the Master. - 5.3 If the matter cannot easily be resolved in this way, then you can make a formal complaint.
+You can take someone with you if you wish - another pupil, an older pupil or another member of staff.

+It is important for you to remember that whenever you are discussing a concern in this way, you can have your Tutor or a friend with you when you are talking with your HM, the Deputy Master or the Master.

+If the matter cannot easily be resolved in this way, then you can make a formal complaint.

-6. Formal complaints procedure for current pupils
+2.5 Formal complaints procedure for current pupils

-- 6.1 To raise a formal complaint, you will need to write to your HM, the Deputy Master or the Master explaining that you wish to make a formal complaint.
+To raise a formal complaint, you will need to write to your HM, the Deputy Master or the Master explaining that you wish to make a formal complaint.
 You will get a note in reply saying the complaint has been recorded and that it will be dealt with.
 Your complaint will normally be acknowledged and discussed within three teaching days of its receipt in term time (in holiday and half term periods, within two weeks).
-You will then be asked to talk the matter through with either the Deputy Master or the Master; you can have a friend with you, your Tutor or your HM, or any member of staff. - 6.2 You do not have to inform staff or anyone else that you are complaining about them.
+You will then be asked to talk the matter through with either the Deputy Master or the Master; you can have a friend with you, your Tutor or your HM, or any member of staff.

+You do not have to inform staff or anyone else that you are complaining about them.
 You will not be penalised in any way for making a complaint in good faith.

-7. Complaints procedure for parents of current pupils
+3. Complaints procedure for parents of current pupils

-8. What constitutes a complaint?
+3.1 What constitutes a complaint?

-8.1 A complaint is a concern about any matter, or any matter about which a parent is unhappy and seeks action by the School.
+A complaint is a concern about any matter, or any matter about which a parent is unhappy and seeks action by the School.
 It may be made about the School as a whole, about a specific department or about an individual member of staff, for example.
 A complaint is likely to arise if a parent believes that the School has done something wrong, or failed to do something that it should have done, or acted unfairly.

-8.2 Parents can be assured that all concerns and complaints will be treated seriously and confidentially.
+Parents can be assured that all concerns and complaints will be treated seriously and confidentially.
 The School is here for you and your child; neither you nor your child will be penalised for a complaint that you raise in good faith.

-9. What constitutes a parent of a current pupil?
+3.2 What constitutes a parent of a current pupil?